AssemblyAI/assemblyai-python-sdk/README.md

 </details>
 <details>
-  <summary>Identify Important Words and Phrases in a Transcript</summary>
+  <summary>Identify important words and phrases in a transcript</summary>

 ```python
 import assemblyai as aai